-84 Bell, R. and Plumb, N. (2017) Integration not demonization: The final report of the All-Party Parliamentary Group on Social Integration's inquiry into the integration of immigrants.
-London: The Challenge. meaningful relationships will be nurtured.
+&lt;sup>79 Bell, R. and Plumb, N. (2017) Integration not demonization: The final report of the All-Party Parliamentary Group on Social Integration's inquiry into the integration of immigrants.
+London: The Challenge.

 1.3.3 The Mayor's work with boroughs extends to the night time economy.
-He will support the Night Time Economy Borough Champions Network85.
+He will support the Night Time Economy Borough Champions Network.
 This is made up of council representatives.
 It promotes welcoming and inclusive nightlife which creates opportunities for diverse groups of Londoners to mix economically and socially.